DeerTears/old_qodot_docs/pages/entities.md

 ## Point Class properties

 Point Classes inherit all features from Base Classes, with a few additions.
-QodotMap reads their position in the map, and places a QodotMap node in their place.
+QodotMap reads their position in the map, and places a QodotEntity node in their place.
 You have the option to replace the QodotEntity node with other node types, or even instance .tscn scenes in their place.

 **Scene File** - The .tscn Godot scene that spawns in place of QodotEntity.
 The easiest way to spawn a specific node at a specific point.